UmmItC/Blog/content/en/blog/Linux/Gentoo/Gentoo-install-xfce-xorg-lightdm.md

 With this configuration in place, you're all set to experience the XFCE desktop environment.
 Simply execute the command, and you'll be greeted by the XFCE screen on your system.
 Enjoy the XFCE experience tailored to your liking!

-## Final Step: Launching XFCE
+#### Testing Launching XFCE

-With everything set up and ready, it's time to explore the world of XFCE on your Gentoo system.
+With everything set up and ready, it's time to test your Configuring XFCE on your Gentoo system.
 When you log in to your user account, simply type the following command to start your XFCE session:

 ```shell
 startx